josh146/josh146.github.io/content/recipes/beef-rendang.md

     - **Pressure cook:** pressure cook on high for 40-45 minutes.
 When done, reduce the sauce by about 3/4, or when it has a thick, almost pasty, consistency.
 If the beef is close to disintegrating, remove it from the sauce before reducing, and add it back at the end.

 7. Add salt to taste.
 If not sweet enough, add more sugar to taste.
 Serve immediately with steamed rice and save some for overnight.
-Sprinkle some kerasik over the beef at service.
+Sprinkle some kerisik over the beef at service.

 ## Notes